Thopic/chordialement/README.md

 Singletons are fairly straightforward and dealt with by default (don't forget to set `internal_chords` to `True` so that duplets in the same categories are different from singletons).

-Triplets are a bit more complicated, as there's no good (well, simple) way of ordering them, the way they're plotted depend a lot on the ordering of the initial dataframe, so you can try to play with that if the results are not convincing.
+Triplets are a bit more complicated, as there's no good (well, simple) way of ordering them, the way they're plotted depends a lot on the ordering of the initial dataframe, so you can try to play with that if the results are not convincing.

 ``` python
 import pandas as pd